Skip to main content

 Route Assignments

-Dig route at 12 yards — cuts inside under the seam to create the low part of the high-low.
+Dig route at 12 yards crossing under the clear-out vertical, the primary throw in the high-low.

 Curl route at the first-down sticks providing a safe intermediate option.